 • You will receive a letter from the BsGW.

-• The letter will tell you how much, how and when to pay.
+• The letter states how much, how, and when you must pay.

-The amount is listed on the ticket and depends on the offense.
-If no amount is filled in, an official report is made.
-This report goes to the public prosecutor.
-He makes a decision and you will be notified.
+The amount is stated on the ticket and depends on the offense.
+If no amount is stated, a report has been filed.
+This report is sent to the public prosecutor.
+He will make a decision and you will be notified of this.

 Description

-In some areas, you must pay to park.
+In some areas, you have to pay to park.
 This is called parking tax.
-You pay this tax at parking meters or via a parking app on your cell phone, for example.
-Are you not paying?
-Or do you pay too little?
+You pay this tax at parking meters or via a parking app on your mobile phone, for example.
+What if you don't pay?
+Or what if you pay too little?
 Then you may receive a parking ticket.
-This is an additional charge for the parking tax you did not pay.
+This is an additional charge for the parking tax you have not paid.

 A parking ticket is not the same as a fine.
-A fine is issued for a violation.
-For example, if you parked illegally or drove too fast.
-A fine is issued by the Central Judicial Collection Agency (CJIB).
+You receive a fine for an offense.
+For example, if you are parked illegally or if you are speeding.
+You will receive a fine from the Central Judicial Collection Agency (CJIB).

-If you disagree with the parking ticket, you can object.
+If you disagree with the parking ticket, you can lodge an objection.
 You must do this within 6 weeks.
 Your objection must clearly state why you disagree with the parking ticket.
-Add supporting documents if necessary.
+Include any supporting documents.

 Wait until you receive the letter from the BsGW.
-It will tell you how to file an objection.
-Also include the assessment number.
+It will explain how you can lodge an objection.
+Please also state the assessment number.